ryman1/keeweb-wiki/FAQ.md

 A: A web page cannot open files from your filesystem, so they are cached.
 When you open an offline file, a cached state will be used.

 Q: What will happen if I change a file saved to cloud on another computer?
-A: Changes will be loaded by all peers once you save them or auto-save happens.
+A: Changes will be loaded and merged by all peers once you save them or auto-save happens.

 Q: I've changed WebDAV password and cannot sync my db anymore.
 A: Remove it and add again.
 Don't forget to download it if there are any changes.